Lav15/lavjain.github.io/portfolio/finance.md

     * Orchestrated end-to-end automation of critical regulatory reports, including VaR, SVaR, RWA, and LIMITS monitoring across global trading desks.
     * Engineered a custom write-back solution within Qlik to enable secure, access-based financial commentary directly within the reports, ensuring risk context was captured at the point of analysis.
     * Implemented enterprise-grade publishing workflows and automated audit trails, ensuring comprehensive data lineage and providing transparent proof of data integrity for regulators.
-* **Outcome:** Delivered a unified, high-integrity risk reporting platform achieving full BCBS-239 compliance.
+* **Result:** Delivered a unified, high-integrity risk reporting platform achieving full BCBS-239 compliance.
 The solution eliminated manual effort, minimized operational risk, and empowered executives with real-time, auditable insights for high-stakes capital allocation.

 ### 2.Global Accounts Receivables Reporting | Heavy Lifting
 * **Context:** The organization operated on fragmented legacy versions of Microsoft Dynamics NAV (2.6, 4.0, 5.0) and Microsoft Dynamics AX, supplemented by regional spreadsheets.
 This landscape prevented a consolidated view of global debtor positions for 100+ companies.